 A new or refilled hot tub requires a higher Free Chlorine range of up to 6 ppm, which requires more potent and stable chlorine, such as dichlor.

-On the other hand, Trichlor slowly dissolves and comes with loads of stabilizer (Cya).
+On the other hand, Trichlor or tablet chlorine slowly dissolves and comes with loads of stabilizer (Cya).
 It is also acidic and tends to lower pH faster, dangerous to hot tub components.

 Combined chlorine or chloramine in a hot tub or spa should not exceed 0.5 ppm, or your water will appear cloudy and dirty.